DaveRoox/Interview-coding-challenges/README.md

 For this algorithm:
 <ul>
   <li>The time complexity is O(log(n)), where n is the size of the array</li>
-  <li>The space complexity is O(1), because we don't need to allocate extra space depending on the size of the array</li>
+  <li>The space complexity is O(1), because we don't need to allocate extra space that depends on the size of the array</li>
 </ul>